shalommmitz/localstack_cdk_python__template/README.md

 # AWS stand-alone Linux-based development template

-A Python-based demonstration of integrating localstack (which allows development w/o AWS account or related expenses) and CDK (AWS's great Infrastrcture-as-code project).
+A Python-based demonstration of integrating localstack (which allows development w/o AWS account or related expenses) and CDK (AWS's great Infrastructure-as-code project).

-This demo deploys a functional serverless headend, which is compsed of Lambdas, DyanamoDb and REST-API-gateway.
+This demo deploys a functional serverless backend, which is composed of Lambdas, DynamoDB and REST-API-gateway.

 I have made a couple of unconventional choices, which are explained bellow.
-Also, a great effert was done to document the installation process, choices and alternatives.
+Also, a great effort was done to document the installation process, choices and alternatives.

 ## Overview